bioted/X.necrophora.secondaryMetabolites/README.md

 ### analyses

-In this folder we provide the R mardown with all statistical analyses using the data provided.
+In this folder we provide the R markdown with all statistical analyses using the data provided.

 ### output